opentelekomcloud/docker-machine-opentelekomcloud/README.md

 For versions `v0.2.x` see [supported-options](docs/supported-options-v0.2.x.md).

-Please **note** that only `v0.2.x` supports old flags and targets to provide full backward compatibility with `DockerMachineDriver4OTC`.
+Please **note** that only `v0.2.x` support old flags and targets to provide full backward compatibility with `DockerMachineDriver4OTC`.

 #### With rancher